-5.4 Kinds of Architectures
+5.4 Types of Architectures

-- 5.4.1 The NAF methodology is independent of the various kinds of architectures and architecting styles currently used in industry and governmental organizations. - 5.4.2 Nevertheless, different kinds of architectures can be considered according to their purpose, domains of application and roles within entity and architecture life cycles.
-Architecting may require the use, the development and/or the application of architectures of several kinds.
-For example, an organization might define kinds of architectures are:
+- 5.4.1 The NAF methodology is independent of the various types of architectures and architecting styles currently used in industry and governmental organizations. - 5.4.2 Nevertheless, different types of architectures can be considered according to their purpose, domains of application and roles within entity and architecture life cycles.
+Architecting may require the use, the development and/or the application of architectures of several types.
+For example, an organization might define types of architectures as:

-For example Vitruvius (c.
+12 For example Vitruvius (c.
 90-20 B.C.E.) stated that all architectures must satisfy three distinct concerns: firmitas (strength), utilitas (utility) and venustas (beauty).